"ESG encourages investors to look beyond the traditional way of investing" – Sneha Joshi, Quantum Mutual Fund

-Sneha Joshi, Associate Fund Manager – ESG at Quantum Mutual Fund, speaks to us about the ESG landscape for India.
+Sneha Joshi, Associate Fund Manager – Alternative Investments, Quantum AMC, speaks to us about the ESG landscape for India.
 Read on to understand her perspective on the critical parameters, investors’ expectations from ESG funds, challenges in ESG compliance for companies and the importance of ESG rating.

 Why ESG parameters are critical for India?